-Iran vows to go after Americans who killed top general
+Iran vows ‘hit’ on all involved in US killing of top general

 The president’s warning came in response to a report that Iran was plotting to assassinate the U.S. ambassador to South Africa in retaliation for Soleimani’s killing at Baghdad’s airport at the beginning of the year.

-“We took out the world’s number one terrorist and the mass murderer of American troops and many, many troops and many people all over the world,” said Trump.
+“We took out the world’s number one terrorist and the mass murderer of American troops and many, many troops and many people all over the world,” Trump said.
 “Qasem Soleimani is dead.
 He’s dead.
 Bad guy.
 Bad guy.
 Very bad guy.”

 Salami rejected the report of an Iranian plot to assassinate Ambassador Lana Marks, but made clear that Iran intends to avenge the general’s death.